kayabaNerve/serai/docs/Economics.md

 `DISTRIBUTION = inf`, so all of the emissions will go to the validators for that network.

+### Fees

+The amount of fees charged remains the same.
+The fees are taken in SRI.
+Half remains in the pool, effectively being distributed to LPs, with the rest burnt.

+The intention here is to further reward all parties as usage increases.
+While burning SRI presumably increases the value of all remaining SRI, this may be arbitraged away as the LPs suffer impermanent loss.
+LPs also represent a minority of the network's SRI, so they're not the primary benefactor to such a scheme.
+This is why the explicit distribution exists.

+Validators are presumed to represent a majority of the network's SRI, and are entirely denominated in SRI, hence why burning SRI alone is considered sufficient for them.

 ## Social Policy

 Serai, as a social system, can be argued to have expectations despite the lack